-- a) Remain vigilant for incidents of fraud and identity theft by regularly reviewing your account statements and free credit reports for any unauthorized or suspicious activity.
-Information on additional ways to protect your information, including how to obtain a free credit report and free security freeze, can be found at the end of this notice. - b) Report any incidents of suspected identity theft to your local law enforcement, state Attorney General, and the major credit bureaus.
+1. Remain vigilant for incidents of fraud and identity theft by regularly reviewing your account statements, free credit reports, and Explanation of Benefits (EOB) forms for any unauthorized or suspicious activity.
+If you notice any health care services listed in your EOB that you did not receive, you should contact your health plan or doctor.
+Information on additional ways to protect your information, including how to obtain a free credit report and free security freeze, can be found at the end of this notice.

+2. Report any incidents of suspected identity theft to your local law enforcement, state Attorney General, and the major credit bureaus.